Research and Teaching Assistantships

 M.S. degree candidates on a half-time (20 hours per week) research or teaching assistantship receive a yearly stipend of $24,000 ($2,000 per month), 50% tuition scholarship, and free single student health coverage.

-Students admitted to the Ph.D. rotation program for the fall semester are required to participate in the research rotation program before selecting a host laboratory, and are guaranteed a continuing stipend for five years.
+Students admitted to the Ph.D. rotation program for the fall semester are required to participate in the research rotation program before selecting a host laboratory, and are guaranteed continued support for five years, based on an annual review of academic and research progress.
 The details of the guaranteed time of support may vary for students admitted directly into a specific laboratory without participation in the rotation program.
 The details of the level of support and the duration of the stipend will be specified in a letter from the Department Chair that formally offers admission to the program.
 All graduate student support is renewable each spring as long as a student remains in good standing and is making satisfactory progress towards his/her degree.

 Free Student Health Insurance